 However, the quality producers today represent a cross section of tribes from Alaska to the Southwest and all

-They are no longer held to traditional native styles, tightly bound by the past, or limited by nearby resources or
+points east.
+They are no longer held to traditional native styles, tightly bound by the past, or limited by nearby

-technology level.
-Now, they can work in a constantly evolving art form, which invents new designs and freely
+resources or technology level.
+Now, they can work in a constantly evolving art form, which invents new designs and

 However, this was not always the case.
 American Indian art forms had been bound and shaped by their way of life,

 and the output was determined by the resources and technology that artists had available at the time.
 Historical